-Microsoft comes with many pre-built templates and groups them by function.
+Microsoft Word comes with many pre-built templates and groups them by function.
 You may have other templates that add-in tools or programs have created.
 You see this interface when you select File | New.
-You’ll see a listing of your available templates on the top row.
+You’ll see a listing of your available templates below the top row under the personal section.

 [1] Cornell Notes Template for Word